 Spend a day at Biltmore in Asheville

-967 words (4 min read)
+1151 words (5 min read)

 What's your favorite thing to do when you're in Asheville?

-We have a hard time choosing, too, but we'd never visit "The Paris of the South" without a trip to America’s Largest Home®, Biltmore.
+We have a hard time choosing, but we'd never visit "The Paris of the South" without a trip to America’s Largest Home®, Biltmore.
 And there is nowhere we'd rather stay than less than a quarter-mile from the grounds at The Residences at Biltmore.

 To help you make the most of your visit, we’ve compiled a full day’s itinerary just for our guests to enjoy the best the Estate - and our suites - have to offer.

-Insider tip: Be sure to wear comfy shoes, because you’ll be doing a lot of walking.
+Be sure to wear comfy shoes, because you’ll be doing a lot of walking.

 Morning: Arrive at the Estate